agniBit/agniBit/README.md

-- 👋 Hi, I’m @amrabhiagni
+- 👋 Hi, I’m Abhishek Agnihotri
 - 👀 I’m interested in Deep learning
 - 🌱 I’m currently learning Flutter and React
 - 💞️ I’m looking to collaborate on Deep learning projects and for kaggle compitations